Core (Base Classes) of DA (Inversion) Methods#

 register_model(model=None)[source]#

-Register (and return) the simulation model to be registered.
+Register (and return) the simulation model.

 Raises: